Archaeology, University of Birmingham

 I completed my MA degree in Archaeology, also at the University of Birmingham, graduating with Distinction in 2018.
 My research led me to a more niche category of Iron Age site in Britain: 'marsh-forts', which culminated in my Master's thesis on the subject of these (supervised by Prof. H. Chapman), investigating their morphology, location and function to assess how distinct they are as a type of site.
 This subject is then the focus of my continued research.

-Following a recent break from academic study, working as a Field Archaeologist for Headland Archaeology, I have now returned to the University of Birmingham to complete a PhD focused on Iron Age marshforts and site classification (supervised by Prof. H. Chapman and Dr. David Smith; funded by M4C).
+Following a break from academic study, working as a Field Archaeologist for Headland Archaeology, I returned to the University of Birmingham to complete a PhD focused on Iron Age marshforts and site classification (supervised by Prof. H. Chapman and Dr. David Smith; funded by M4C).

 Across my academic and professional career, I have taken part in several significant projects including the Stonehenge Landscape Project and the archaeological works for HS2.
 I also have had involvement with Time Team.

-I am also a qualified UAV pilot, holding an A2 Certificate of Competency.
+I am CIfA accredited to Associate grade, and also a qualified UAV pilot, holding an A2 Certificate of Competency.

 2023 - Midlands4Cities Research Development Fund: £937.00 for TAG Conference